On the normal stability of triharmonic hypersurfaces in space forms: Introduction and results

 A further higher order generalization of harmonic maps is the notion of \emph{triharmonic maps}.
 Here, the starting point is the \emph{trienergy} of a map given by

 The critical points of \eqref{3-energy} are characterized by the vanishing of the \emph{tritension field}

 and are precisely triharmonic maps.
 The triharmonic map equation is a semilinear elliptic partial differential equation of order six, the large number of derivatives gives rise to further technical difficulties in the mathematical analysis.
 Again, a direct inspection of the Euler-Lagrange equation shows that harmonic maps are always a solution of the equation for triharmonic maps \eqref{triharmonic}.
 Hence, we are again interested in constructing solutions of \eqref{triharmonic} which are non-harmonic and as in the case of biharmonic maps the latter are called \emph{proper triharmonic}.
+We would like to point out that a harmonic map is always automatically also triharmonic, but the same is not true for a given biharmonic map, i.e. a biharmonic map is not automatically triharmonic.

 Let us give some motivation why, besides overcoming the technical difficulties, it should be of great interest to investigate the properties of triharmonic maps.
-While biharmonic maps seem to be geometrically restricted in the sense that biharmonic curves need to have constant curvature or that biharmonic hypersurfaces always seem to have constant mean curvature these restrictions seem no longer in place in the triharmonic case: Recently, in \cite{MR4308322} an explicit triharmonic curve with non-constant geodesic curvature was constructed.
+While biharmonic maps seem to be geometrically restricted in the sense that biharmonic curves need to have constant curvature or that compact biharmonic hypersurfaces always seem to have constant mean curvature (in the non-compact case there exist biharmonic hypersurfaces with non-constant mean curvature, see \cite{MR2975260}) these restrictions seem no longer in place in the triharmonic case: Recently, in \cite{MR4308322} an explicit triharmonic curve with non-constant geodesic curvature was constructed.

 In the following, we will give a non-exhaustive overview on the current status of research on triharmonic maps.
 Triharmonic curves of constant curvature in various ambient geometries have been studied in \cite{MR4308322,MR4440045,MR4424860}, polyharmonic, and hence in particular triharmonic, helices in space forms were classified in \cite{MR4542687}.
 The first attempt of explicitly constructing triharmonic maps in the sphere was carried out in \cite{MR3403738} which was later systematically extended in \cite{MR3711937}.